Find the Best Things

 Mount Vernon, Mount Vernon, VA

-Head north to Mount Vernon, Virginia, to discover George Washington’s family home and plantation.
+Head north to Mount Vernon to discover George Washington’s family home and plantation.
 Comb the beautiful estate of our nation’s first president and enjoy the wondrous mansion and meticulously groomed gardens.
 The museum, open every day of the year, continues a tradition started by George Washington himself of allowing visitors to enjoy his grounds and gardens.
 The interior has been restored to its original appearance and has much of the original furniture.
 The Museum and Education Center exhibit Washington’s clothing, weaponry, and even his wooden dentures.

 Thomas Jefferson's Monticello, Charlottesville, VA